 - Link up with (developments in) international networks and organisations

-On 1 December 2016 the Rainbow Cities Network had 30 members.
+On 1 September 2017 the Rainbow Cities Network had 31 members from 15 countries.
 Read more about these cities.

 Sustainability and commitment

 Cities are represented by a staff member of the administration, so not by politicians or NGOs.
 By organising the Network this way, the members aim for sustainability and commitment at the working level of policy making and implementation.
 The Mayor, or Deputy Mayor, of a member city needs to guarantee political backing by signing the Memorandum of Understanding, committing to the goals and activities of the Network.